 Tell me about a time you received feedback from your manager that resulted in improvement in your work.

-This question will be revealing on a number of levels.
+This question will be revealing on many levels.
 First, it will be interesting to know what kind of feedback they received.
 Was it related to an action or an attitude?
 Next, how they respond will give you insight into how they view feedback and criticism.
 Do they portray the manager as a villain, or a collaborator looking to achieve a mutual goal?

 Have you had any training on continuous improvement or related methodologies?

-You shouldn’t necessarily disqualify someone who hasn’t had training or automatically assume that someone who has will be the right fit, but this question will help you know where you would be starting with this person.
-If they are unfamiliar with the approach, they will have the opportunity to ask about it and you’ll be able to gauge the level of interest.
+You don’t need to disqualify someone who hasn’t had training or automatically assume that someone who has will be the right fit, but this question will help you know where you would be starting with this person.
+If they are unfamiliar with the approach, they will have the opportunity to ask about it, and you’ll be able to gauge the level of interest.
+It would be a great sign if they did some research about improvement in general or your specific methodology (Lean/Six Sigma) between the first and second interview.

 Talk about a time you worked as a team to solve a challenge at work.